Machine Semiotics: Discussion

 Although Machine Semiotics is explicitly devised as a machine learning attempt for artificial intelligence, one might speculate about its tentative relevance for human language acquisition and semiosis in general.
 According to \citet{Harnad90} the ``symbol grounding problem'' for assigning symbolic ``meaning'' to almost continuous perceptions could be solved by means of ``discrimination and identification''.
 The former process creates ``iconic representations'' by training classifiers; the latter gives rise to conceptual categorizations.
 Yet these processes emphasize the perceptional aspects of the perception-action cycle.
 On the other hand, \citet{Steels06} argued that also the action space of embodied agents must be taken into account.
 This is actually achieved by Machine Semiotics.

-Finally, we state that the Machine Semiotics outlined sofar is only able to acquire machine-relevant meanings only in form of instructions that aim at directly changing the behavior of the receiver \citep{MaturanaVarela98, Forster03}.
+Finally, we state that the Machine Semiotics outlined sofar is only able to acquire machine-relevant meanings only in form of instructions that aim at directly changing the behavior of the receiver \citep{Grice89, MaturanaVarela98, Forster03}.
 In terms of \citet{Dennett89g} and \citet{Posner93} these refer to \emph{first-order intentional systems} or the \emph{first level of reflection}, respectively.
 Here, ``a \emph{first-order} intentional system has beliefs and desires (etc.) but no beliefs and desires \emph{about} beliefs and desires'' \citep[p.
 243]{Dennett89g}.
 Correspondingly, a system at the first level of reflection either ``beliefs something [\dots] or intends something.'' \citep[p.
 227]{Posner93}.
 Yet consider a user who wants the machine to believe some proposition that is not directly related to its action.
 This would require a second-order intentional system which ``has believes and desires [\dots] about beliefs and desires'' \citep[op. cit.]{Dennett89g}, or equivalently, on the second level of reflection, ``$a$ believes that $b$ intends $a$ to believe something, and $b$ intends $a$ to believe that $b$ intends something.'' \citep[op. cit.]{Posner93}.
-A Machine Semiotics that is able to deal with such scenarios would definitely demand a recursively structured epistemic state space together with a \emph{Theory of Mind} about the user's epistemic states; we expect that such a sophisticated cognitive user interface would have its own mental life and must be treated like a human being.
+A Machine Semiotics that is able to deal with such scenarios would definitely demand a recursively structured epistemic state space together with a \emph{Theory of Mind} about the user's epistemic states \citep{Grice89}.